 For Erin, it was her first family vacation as a family of 4 and due to current world health issues she wanted to go on vacation but still stay local within Ontario.
 Niagara Falls Great Wolf Lodge is the perfect family friendly destination within Ontario and a short drive for most of the Greater Toronto Area as it was less than 2 hours drive.

 Kate loves Great Wolf Lodge as a family destination which is why she returns almost yearly since 2016 with her 3 kids, as its an affordable option for families of five which can be hard to find in terms of vacations.
 It is the perfect place to enjoy spacious rooms, and a complimentary water park with your hotel stay.

 Our Pack of Wolf Cubs:

-Great Wolf Lodge Lobby and Check In – Pre Pandemic
+Great Wolf Lodge Lobby and Check In –

 The Grand Lobby use to be the first place families would see as they checked into Great Wolf Lodge Niagara Falls however they have changed this procedure since the Pandemic.
 The Lobby is the activity hub as the Forest Friends Show, Bedtime Storytime, Character Visits and Yoga all take place in the lobby area at different times throughout the day.
 Thumper loved learning the names of all the different animal characters located throughout the lobby.